yoshitianyi/devops-knowledge-portfolio/README.md

-# DevOps Skill List
+# DevOps Knowledge Notes

-An opinionated skill list to build effective systems and teams with the CALMS mindset:
+An opinionated knowledge list to build effective systems and teams with the CALMS mindset:
 Culture – Automation – Lean – Measurement – Sharing.
+The list may relate to many other 'awesome-devops' repos.

-Currently, this is just a personal note.
-This may be related to many other 'awesome-devops' repos.
+Currently, this is just a personal memo and significant changes may be performed.

 ## People and Product